EZCDeveloper/cypress_clara/README.md

 This repository was created for educational purposes only with Cypress framework.
 This Repository was made by Emanuel Zini Casaro.

+# Media recordings

+You can find media recordings at "media" folder.

 # Scenario and Test Cases

 SCENARIO: As Enduser, validate countries landing page.